CrimsonTome/crimsontome.com/src/blog/content/drafts/fedora-a-review.md

 ## What I don't like

 I have found DNF (the package manager) to be rather slow, even a basic search or updating mirrors can take what feels like an age - even on a fast machine with a good internet connection.
 Local package searching with rpm is fine, just searching global packages is awfully slow.
 Yes there are workarounds but by default it feels sluggish.
+DNF5 written in C++ offers some good improvements but is unlikely to speed up package queries.
 While having up to date versions of software is nice sometimes and I think i've only had one issue with things being too new and breaking.
 During the Fedora 37 beta, I tried upgrading and found my install of [Pyinfra](https://pyinfra.com/) had broken due to Python being upgraded from 3.10 to 3.11.
 Reinstalling didn't help but these issues cover the problem [1](https://github.com/pypa/pipx/issues/791)/[2](https://github.com/pypa/pipx/issues/886).

+Overall, a lot of the issues I've had have been minor, my own fault or unavoidable.
+I would still recommend Fedora to anyone!

+p.s. by the time you're reading this my blog will have moved to using Zola over 11ty, the new github url is <https://github.com/crimsontome/crimsontome.com>.
+Might be a post on Zola coming eventually.